gbowne1/codebooker/CONTRIBUTING.md

 ## How to contribute

-Developers often derive more convenience in seeking permission from the project to contribute, so these next headings will get you started in no time contributing.
+These next subheadings will get you started on making your contributions to this project.

 ## Select an issue